 Growing up, going shopping with my mother was war.
-Things i liked were vetoed based on ‘bad quality’ way too often, according to my younger self.
+Things i liked were vetoed based on ‘bad quality’ way too often to my liking.
 Mom would quickly assess the stitch count per inch, fabric, thread count, the way the buttons were sewed in, hems, etc in the stores and refused to settle for mediocre make.
 I forgot all these lessons when I moved away from her roof and her supervision.
-I have clothes I had to get rid of after a few washes because of how bad they looked (Shame on you Free People ! ).
-I am making an effort to understand quality and training myself to let go amazing pieces if the quality doesn’t match the price.
-One of my prized possessions are my Campomaggi Brown bags.
-They have traveled everywhere with me, housed my heavy DSLRs, recovered from spilled liquids with grace, reluctantly held contents of those girls who keep asking me if i can carry their stuff, … has been a total workhorse and survived it all.
-Thats quality.
-Will save purchases worth the money for a future post.
+I have clothes I had to get rid of after a few washes because of how sloppy they looked (Shame on you Free People ! ).
+I am making an effort to understand quality and training myself to walk away if the quality doesn’t match the price.

 6. It is okay to be inspired and change a little.